 Discussion

 CSF rhinorrhea is the most commonly reported complication following transsphenoidal surgery [13] and is a significant risk-factor for meningitis [7] and tension pneumocephalus [14].
 Reported rates of CSF leakage with transsphenoidal surgery vary widely in the literature, with previous estimates ranging from 0.5 – 15%.
 However, our literature search (with studies over a similar timeframe to our own data collection) revealed rates of 13 – 32.7% [2, 13, 15-20] (Table 2), with comparable results from our institution.
 A recent meta analysis (up to February 2016) including 950 patients undergoing endoscopic resection revealed intraoperative CSF leakage rates of 21.6% [21].
 CSF leakage is usually owing to disruption of the diaphragm sellae and may be identified intraoperatively, thus having implications for duration of surgery and increased length of stay.
 Prior to the advent of endo-nasal endoscopic approaches to the sella, septal bone & cartilage could be used to repair leaks [22].
-However, this method is not readily accessible endoscopically and different strategies have been developed to deal with CSF leaks.
+This method is adapted endoscopically to nasoseptal flap repair and different strategies have been developed to deal with CSF leaks.

 Method of dural closure has multiple implications to the patient and institution.
 These include the use of further surgical operations to perform abdominal fat grafts, lumbar drain insertion, cost of the mechanism of obtaining an adequate dural seal and prolonged length of stay.
 An abdominal fat graft involves a surgical incision into the abdomen and introduces a material into the sella that is not readily absorbed.
 This may cause complications at the abdominal incision [20] and also cranially through mass-effect.
 Fat grafts also make the interpretation of post-operative MRI imaging difficult, by introducing a non-enhancing iso-intense substance into the sella [23].
 Fibrin tissue sealants (such as Tisseel) may not be desirable for use, owing to their animal or human derivatives.
 This may theoretically introduce a risk or virus transmission, or the use of animal derivatives may be against patient wishes [24].